flomesh-io/ztm/docs/Build.md

 build.cmd
 ```

-The final output is a single executable file located at `ztm\bin\pipy.exe`.
+The final output is a single executable file located at `ztm\bin\ztm.exe`.